College & Career Planning

 Helpful Resources

-Many colleges use what is called the “common app.”
+Many colleges use what is called the “Common App.”
 Essentially students fill out one application and are able to send it to multiple colleges.
-Check your college’s website to find out if that colleges uses the common app.
+Check your college’s website to find out if that college uses the Common App.
+We will task Juniors to practice filling this out over the summer prior to their Senior year.

 If families are planning on applying for federal student aid, they should fill out a FAFSA (Federal Student Aid).
-They can begin their FAFSA application after October 1st of their child’s senior year.
+FAFSA has changed their release date for applying so please access the website for that information.

 Students who desire to play sports in college should register with the NCAA (National Collegiate Athletic Association).